IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - Grouping an Authorization Client with another actor means that this other actor will provide an access token as part of the HTTP transaction to a HTTP RESTful server.
 It may perform the Get Access Token transaction to obtain the access token.

-- The corresponding HTTP RESTful server should  be grouped with the Resource Server actor to indicate that the server can perform access control.
+- The corresponding HTTP RESTful server should  be grouped with the Resource Server to indicate that the server can perform access control.

 ## 34.4 IUA Overview